 The America for Bulgaria Foundation (the "Foundation") is a U.S. not-for-profit incorporated on December 18, 2006 pursuant to an agreement between the Bulgarian-American Enterprise Fund (the "Fund") and the United States of America acting through the U.S. Agency for International Development ("USAID").
 The Foundation was created to advance the purposes of Section 201(a) of the Support for East European Democracy Act of 1989 ("SEED Act") and to build upon the programs established by the Fund.
-The Foundation has received the first transfer from the Fund on August 08, 2008.
+The Foundation received its first donation, in the form of a transfer of assets, from the Fund on August 08, 2008.